Douglas Kennedy (actor): Career

-In 1958, Kennedy appeared in Jim Davis' second series, Rescue 8 in the episode "Calamity Coach".
-In the story line, rescuers Wes Cameron (Davis) and Skip Johnson (Lang Jeffries) work to rescue three actors on location when a stagecoach tumbles down a mountain.
+In 1958, Kennedy appeared in Jim Davis' second series Rescue 8 in the episode "Calamity Coach".
+In the story, rescuers Wes Cameron (Davis) and Skip Johnson (Lang Jeffries) work to rescue three actors on location when a stagecoach tumbles down a mountain.

-On January 12, 1959, Kennedy appeared in the episode "Shadow of a Gunfighter" of the NBC western series The Restless Gun.
-He plays a former gunfighter, Cal Winfield, who is informed that Vint Bonner, (John Payne), is responsible for the death of Winfield's son.
-Cal Winfield then comes out of retirement to extract vengeance.
-Robert Fuller appears in the episode as Jim Winfield.

-Kennedy played the role of Jay Brisco in the 1959 episode "Law West of the Pecos" of the ABC/Warner Brothers western series, Colt .45.
+Kennedy played the role of Jay Brisco in the 1959 episode "Law West of the Pecos" of the series Colt .45.
 Frank Ferguson portrayed Judge Roy Bean, and Lisa Gaye was cast as June Webster.

-Later, Kennedy portrayed the sheriff, Fred Madden, of ABC's The Big Valley, with Barbara Stanwyck.
-He made his last appearance in 1973 in three episodes of CBS's Hawaii Five-O, with Jack Lord.
+Later, Kennedy portrayed Sheriff Fred Madden of The Big Valley, with Barbara Stanwyck.
+He made his last appearance in 1973 in three episodes of Hawaii Five-O, with Jack Lord.

 Personal life and death

 Kennedy was married to Isabell Russell, and they had a son, Douglas Kennedy Jr.

-Kennedy died of cancer at the age of fifty-seven in Honolulu, Hawaii, where he had been for the shooting of Hawaii Five-O. He is interred at National Memorial Cemetery of the Pacific in Honolulu.
+Kennedy died of cancer at age of 57 in Honolulu, Hawaii, where he had been for the shooting of Hawaii Five-O. He is interred at National Memorial Cemetery of the Pacific in Honolulu.